Hike to Jungle Rivers & Waterfalls on La Coca Trail

 This trail starts at an elevation of 1476 feet and descends to 820 feet.
 It is an in and out.
 The length of the trail is 1.6 to 1.8 miles (depending on what source you’re reading) each way.

 When you take a look at these numbers you’ll quickly realize that this is a downhill trail on the way in.
-Which means is an uphill trail on the way out — after your hot and tired.
+Which means is an uphill trail on the way out — after you are hot and tired.
 The last 0.4 KM almost killed me!

 Our Trek on La Coca Trail

-We started out at about 1pm on a Saturday.
-I was actually surprised to see another car in the parking lot, as this trail is hardly ever used.
+We started out at about 1pm on a Saturday (which turned out to be a bit late!).
 We had "done" this trail a few years ago, but at that time, it was only open up to the first river crossing.
 Now the whole trail is open.
 I am glad we went again and got to do the whole thing.
 It is really a pretty trail.

 First River Crossing on La Coca Trail